Is Healthcare Free in Canada? Here Is The Answer

 Health insurance for expats in Canada

 For private coverage in Canada, we recommend Cigna Global.
-Because Cigna insurance is international, you can use your policy not only within Canada but almost anywhere in the world.
-Cigna is one of the popular private insurance providers in Canada among locals and foreigners alike.
+Because Cigna insurance is international, you can use your policy within Canada and almost anywhere in the world.
+Cigna is one of the popular private insurance providers in Canada among locals and foreigners.

-With 74,000 employees, 200 years of experience, and more than 100 million customers globally, Cigna is one of the largest international insurance providers out there.
+With 74,000 employees, 200 years of experience, and more than 100 million customers globally, Cigna is one of the largest international insurance providers.

 With that insurance, you can enjoy instant and easy access to healthcare facilities and professionals around the globe.